Kah-Nee-Ta

-Kah-Nee-Ta Resort & Spa was a resort in central Oregon, United States, on the Warm Springs Indian Reservation, near the community of Warm Springs in Jefferson County.
-It closed on 5 September 2018, laying off all its employees.
-It is planned to reopen in the summer of 2023.
+Kah-Nee-Ta Resort & Spa is a resort in central Oregon, United States, on the Warm Springs Indian Reservation, near the community of Warm Springs in Jefferson County.
+It closed on September 5, 2018, laying off all its employees.
+It was announced on June 20, 2024 that the resort would reopen on July 15, 2024.

 History

 Kah-Nee-Ta Resort was started by a non-Indigenous doctor who owned land around the hot springs of the Warm Springs River.
 In 1961, the Tribes purchased the land back and started to rebuild the spa.
 The great flood of 1964 damaged the spa and the bridge accessing it.
 In 1964–1965, the Tribes built an Olympic-sized swimming pool, cottages, restaurant, and tepees.

 Expansion

 In 1971, the Tribes began construction of the Kah-Nee-Ta Lodge using funds from low-interest loans from the Economic Development Administration (EDA).
 Zimmer Gunsul Frasca Architects designed the lodge.
 Today it stands as an example of seventies architecture, with strong North America indigenous and Scandinavian influences.
 The gigantic fireplace in the lobby represents all of that: Raw concrete, North America Indigenous symbols, and Artichoke lamps by Poul Henningsen for Louis Poulsen.

 In 1995, the Tribes expanded operations to include a casino and improved convention center.

 In 2001, the resort and casino were combined to form Kah-Nee-Ta High Desert Resort & Casino, which also included a golf course.